-High-resolution results broaden the basis for the understanding of the properties of nuclear matter far from the conditions in our terrestrial environment.
+Results of high-resolution measurements broaden the basis for the understanding of the properties of nuclear matter far from the conditions in our terrestrial environment.

 Members of the collaboration:

 J. Benlliure, E. Casarejos, J. Pereira University Santiago de Compostela

 A. Boudard, B. Fernandez, R. Legrain[†], S. Leray, C. Volant, C. Villagrasa, (W. Wlazlo) CEA Saclay